marcus-crane/utf9k/src/content/blog/2024-12-01 Beeminder Lessons Year One.md

 What you really want to do is resist measuring goals in pure volume.
 Not only because volume changes but because it can be too tempting to try tackling it all in one sitting.

-What you really want to optimise for is throughput, actioning X items per Y days[^5] for example.
+What you really want to optimise for is throughput, actioning X items per Y days for example.
 In the worst case, you'll only have to do a small amount per day, knowing you're making progress.
 In the best cases however, you'll have extra energy and do slightly more than your goal, getting you ever closer.

-Before you know it, you'll have made [huge progress](https://www.beeminder.com/utf9k/readwisearticles) through your backlogs and it won't have even felt like you did much work at all.
+Before you know it, you'll have made [huge progress](https://www.beeminder.com/utf9k/readwisearticles) through your backlog and it won't have even felt like you did much work at all.

 ## Don't solely measure outputs